FredericoMamede/llm_engineering/experiments/week_02/notes.md

 - Full conversation history needed for context
 - Pattern: Build incrementally, each model sees all exchanges

+### UI Development with Gradio
+- Gradio is perfect for demos, prototypes, and MVPs
+- Streaming requires generator pattern (`yield` not `return`)
+- Class-based design with model registry simplifies multi-model UIs
+- Pattern: Use Gradio for fast prototyping, custom web for production

 ## Tradeoffs Observed

 ### Cost vs Quality